Opal Alternatives: 7 App Blockers Worth Switching To (2026)

 What it solves that Opal does not: Habit tracking is built in.
 The "earn your screen time" framing turns blocking from a calendar event into a behavioral loop.
 No timer to remember, no session to launch — apps are locked when you wake up.

 Built on: Apple Screen Time API (same enforcement layer as Opal).
-Includes Anti-Cheat that holds the lock through uninstall, force-quit, or system clock changes.
+Tamper-resistant enforcement holds the lock through uninstall, force-quit, or system clock changes.

 Switch from Opal if: you want apps locked by default until work is done, or you want a free tier that actually works.